nih-cfde/icc-eval-core/README.md

 - Netlify - Service used for hosting dashboard webapp (and PR previews).
 - Octokit - Library used for conveniently interacting with GitHub APIs.

-The ingest pipeline is optimized wherever possible and appropriate.
+The pipeline is optimized wherever possible and appropriate.
 Things like network requests and rendering are parallelized (e.g. PDF reports are printed simultaneously in separate tabs of the same Playwright browser instance).
 External resources are cached in their _raw_ format to speed up subsequent runs, and to avoid being rate-limited or blocked by those providers.